quii/learn-go-with-tests/math.md

 }
 ```

-Here we're testing that 30 seconds past the minute should put the second hand at
+Here we're testing that 30 seconds past the minute should put the
-halfway around the clock - and it's Our first use of the `math` package;
+second hand at halfway around the clock.
+And it's our first use of
-f a full turn of a circle is 2π radians, we know that halfway round should just
+the `math` package!
+If a full turn of a circle is 2π radians, we
-be π radians. `math.Pi` provides us with a value for π.
+know that halfway round should just be π radians. `math.Pi` provides
+us with a value for π.

 ### Try to run the test